snicholspa/tips_tricks_howtos/autonomous_database/vector_search_enhanced/vector_search_enhanced.md

 		into v_vector_by, v_vector_max, v_vector_overlap, v_vector_split, v_vector_language, v_vector_normalize
 		from ai_configuration;
 		--
+		for i in (select id from documents where id not in (select id from document_vector)) loop --
 		insert into document_vector
 		select l.id
 			, json_value(c.column_value, '$.chunk_id' returning number) as chunk_id